MartinuzziFrancesco/Computational-Physics/README.md

 # Computational-Physics
-Code and homeworks for the Computational Physics course
+Code and homeworks for the Computational Physics course.